triton-inference-server/onnxruntime_backend/README.md

 .
 ```

-## Other Optimziation Options with ONNX Runtime
+## Other Optimization Options with ONNX Runtime

 * `intra_op_thread_count`: Default 0 refers to number of cores.